trevordmiller/github-pages-starter-kit/_site/README.md

 ### Optional

+- Update the `README.md`.
 - Add/update icons to `public/src/fonts/icomoon/fonts/*` and the related `$icons` Sass map in `public/src/components/icons/_icons.scss`.
 - Google Webmaster verification: update and uncomment the related line in `_includes/head.html`.
+- Google analytics
+	- add your `googleAnalyticsID` in `public/src/components/analytics/_analytics.js`
-- Google analytics: update and uncomment the related lines in `public/src/components/analytics/_analytics.js`.
+	- uncomment the import and init lines in `pulic/src/main.js`.
 - If you want a custom domain, follow [GitHub's instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).
 - If you want a blog, just add `.md` posts to the `_posts/` directory and they will show up at `/blog` See [Jekyll's docs](http://jekyllrb.com/) for more info and customizations.